 Several trade-related targets appear as possible means of implementation for the goal of promoting strong, inclusive, and sustainable economic growth and decent work for all.
-This includes, for example, complying with the mandate for agriculture, services and non-agricultural products in the WTO Doha Round – the global trade body’s current series of talks.
+This includes, for example, complying with the mandate for agriculture, services and non-agricultural products in the WTO Doha Round – the global trade body’s latest series of talks.

 Improving market access for agricultural, fisheries, and industrial exports from developing countries, African economies, and the world’s poorest nations in order to increase their share of global exports is also included as a MoI to support progress towards the goal of sustainable economic growth and decent work.
 In a departure from the text for the May meeting, however, the zero draft has replaced the target of doubling LDC exports as a share of the global total by 2020 with the objective of simply “increasing” their share of exports in world markets.

-Encouraging the full use of Trade-Related Aspects of Intellectual Property Rights (TRIPS) flexibilities is a new addition to the zero draft, now mentioned in two subcategories of MoI, supporting the goals of “attain healthy life for all at all ages” and “promote sustainable industrialization,” the latter in the context of clean energy technology diffusion.
+Encouraging the full use of Trade-Related Aspects of Intellectual Property Rights (TRIPS) flexibilities is a new addition by the zero draft, now mentioned in two subcategories of MoI, supporting the goals of “attain healthy life for all at all ages” and “promote sustainable industrialization,” the latter in the context of clean energy technology diffusion.
 A key text in the 1994 Uruguay Round documents establishing the WTO, the TRIPS Agreement brought intellectual property rules into the multilateral trading system for the first time.

 Removing agricultural export subsidies – a polarising topic in trade negotiations – is placed as a MoI under the category for ending hunger, achieving food security and adequate nutrition for all, and promoting sustainable agriculture.
 The draft text calls for a reduction in distortions to international trade, including phasing out agricultural export subsidies.
 Reference is made to the WTO 2005 Hong Kong ministerial, where members agreed to the elimination of such trade support, with longer compliance timelines for developing economies.